The Toronto ten

 6. Museum of Illusions

 The saying “A picture is worth a thousand words; an illusion is worth a million” could easily describe Toronto’s most “Instagramable” site.
 The galleries of the Museum of Illusions will make your head explode using science and a bit of magic to entertain anyone who dares to think outside the box.
-The Museum also has a playroom where you can undergo a digital detox (visit to see what that means), and attempt playful brain teasers, some of which you can purchase to take home.
+The Museum also has a playroom where you can attempt playful brain teasers, some of which you can purchase to take home.

 7. St. Lawrence Market